tezos/tezos-mirror/docs/shell/validation.rst

 number of lists of operations.
 The shell will only consider forks of a given length, that is exported by the protocol, so that block headers and operations are validated in the context of an ancestor block that is in a close enough time window.
-In version Alpha, the check performed on block headers is that the baking slots, baker signatures, and timestamp deltas are right.
+In protocol Alpha, the check performed on block headers is that the baking slots, baker signatures, and timestamp deltas are right.
 It can also detect too large fitness gaps, as the fitness difference between two consecutive blocks is